susiArdeidae/Phoxinus-in-Dinaric-Karst/README.md

 Runs STACKS populations with varying minor allele frequency (MAF) filtering.

-Corresponding files and scripts can be found here: https://doi.org/10.57756/58udvj
+Files and scripts for population genetic analyses can be found here: https://doi.org/10.57756/58udvj